inclusive-design/idrc/src/pages/communication-access-within-the-accessible-canada-act.md

 ---
 ![Communication Access within the Accessible Canada Act logo](/media/commacc2.png)

-IDRC is working to address communication access for people who have speech, language and communication disabilities.
-With advice from an advisory panel and Communication Disabilities Access Canada, this project will focus on communication access for people who have speech, language and communication disabilities due to life-long or acquired cognitive and/or neurological disabilities, such as cerebral palsy, autism spectrum disorder, Down Syndrome, learning disability, intellectual disability, fetal alcohol spectrum disorder, traumatic brain injury, aphasia after a stroke, dementia, amyotrophic lateral sclerosis, parkinson’s disease, or multiple sclerosis.
+IDRC is working to address communication access for people who have speech, language, and communication disabilities.
+With advice from an advisory panel and Communication Disabilities Access Canada, this project will focus on communication access for people who have speech, language and communication disabilities due to life-long or acquired cognitive and/or neurological disabilities, such as cerebral palsy, autism spectrum disorder, Down Syndrome, learning disability, intellectual disability, fetal alcohol spectrum disorder, traumatic brain injury, aphasia after a stroke, dementia, amyotrophic lateral sclerosis, Parkinson’s disease, or multiple sclerosis.

 ## About Communication